-The national quality of mapped emissions is achieved via a semi-quantitative and quantitative approach outlined in the following sections.
+The assessment of uncertainties of the mapped emissions is achieved via a semi-quantitative and quantitative approach outlined in the following sections.
 It should be noted that these assessments of uncertainty do not include an assessment of uncertainty of the emissions themselves.
-Annex 2.4.1 in Brown et al. (2018) provides a comparison of NAEI activities with those in the Digest of UK Energy Statistics (DUKES).
+Annex 2.4.1 in Brown et al. (2019) provides a comparison of NAEI activities with those in the Digest of UK Energy Statistics (DUKES).